Abbott Laboratories (ABT) upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $141.35, which is $22.44 above the current price.
-ABT currently public float of 1.75B and currently shorts hold a 0.76% ratio of that float.
-Today, the average trading volume of ABT was 6.19M shares.
+ABT currently public float of 1.75B and currently shorts hold a 0.69% ratio of that float.
+Today, the average trading volume of ABT was 5.96M shares.

 ABT’s Market Performance

-ABT stocks went up by 0.98% for the week, with a monthly jump of 5.28% and a quarterly performance of -11.25%, while its annual performance rate touched -2.41%.
-The volatility ratio for the week stands at 2.74% while the volatility levels for the past 30 days are set at 1.97% for Abbott Laboratories.
-The simple moving average for the period of the last 20 days is 0.20% for ABT stocks with a simple moving average of -3.68% for the last 200 days.
+ABT stocks went down by -5.65% for the week, with a monthly drop of -4.05% and a quarterly performance of -9.26%, while its annual performance rate touched -6.62%.
+The volatility ratio for the week stands at 2.49% while the volatility levels for the past 30 days are set at 2.04% for Abbott Laboratories.
+The simple moving average for the period of the last 20 days is -3.00% for ABT stocks with a simple moving average of -6.74% for the last 200 days.

 Analysts’ Opinion of ABT